KevinTungDHR/Canvas-Teaching-Tool/README.md

   * Learn Canvas!

 ## Future Considerations ##
-  * Sandbox mode that will:
-    * Be able to interact with drawn canvas elements through UI inputs such as sliders or input boxes
-    * Show updates in the written code when interacing with the UI
   * Give better feedback when the code they write is incorrect
   * Hover over elements to provide tool tips
   * Hints to problems